deercreeklabs/f1-seller-client/seller.md

 * sku: An integer representing the SKU.
 #### Return Value
 An array with three keys:
-* stock: An integer representing the quantity of this SKU that are in stock.
+* `stock`: An integer representing the quantity of this SKU that are in stock.
-* carts: An integer representing the quantity of this SKU that are currently in shopping carts.
+* `carts`: An integer representing the quantity of this SKU that are currently in shopping carts.
-* purchased: An integer representing the quantity of this SKU that have been purchased since the last purchase history reset.
+* `purchased`: An integer representing the quantity of this SKU that have been purchased since the last purchase history reset.
 See [resetPurchaseHistory](#resetpurchasehistory) and [resetAllPurchaseHistories](#resetallpurchasehistories) for more information